 However, the analysis does not stop there.
 In a legal negligence case, there is a second level of proof involving the underlying case, often called the ‘case within the case’.
 In order to prevail in a legal malpractice action, it must be shown that the breach of duty of the attorney was the cause of damages to the client.
 This means the client is required to demonstrate that the underlying case was meritorious, or in other words, was winnable and would have resulted in recoverable damages.

-Attorney Keith L. Miller has been representing clients who have claims against their former attorneys for over twenty years and has obtained six and seven figure settlements and judgments after trial, which indicate his knowledge and expertise in the field.
+The attorney has been representing clients who have claims against their former attorneys for over twenty years and has obtained six and seven figure settlements and judgments after trial, which indicate his knowledge and expertise in the field.